Neitirite/SimpleMessageBroker/README.md

 ```
 If topic doesn't exists:
 ```
-Failed to receive message from "<YourTopicName": Topic does not exist
+Failed to receive message from "<YourTopicName>": Topic does not exist
 ```
 Else: